webhintio/hint/packages/hint-axe/README.md

 # axe accessibility check (`axe`)

 `axe` is the accessibility engine for automated testing of HTML-based user interfaces.
-This hint performs the default accessibility tests (WCAG 2.0 Level A and Level AA rules) and alerts if something fails.
+These hints run the recommended set of WCAG 2.1 Level A and Level AA rules from [axe-core][axe core].

 ## Why is this important?